InjectiveLabs/docs/source/includes/_spotrpc.md

 ## Markets

-Get a list of spot markets
+Get a list of spot markets.

 ### Request Parameters